-But, alas, Bridget Bishop didn’t really have a say in the matter and has gone down in history as the number one casualty of the fear-inspired mass hysteria that plagued Massachusetts in the 1600s.
+Bridget Bishop has gone down in history as the top casualty of the fear-inspired mass hysteria that plagued Massachusetts in the 1600s.
 Though she was accused of witchcraft and consorting with the devil, her true crime, as Bernard Rosenthal’s book Salem Story points out, may have simply been not following the cultural norms of the time.

 Bridget Bishop was born somewhere between 1632 and 1635 in England.